lestece/myKTCN/README.md

 ![User login](docs/README-images/login.png)
 ![User logout](docs/README-images/logout.png)

 [Django allAuth](https://django-allauth.readthedocs.io/en/latest/) was used for myKTCN to handle user accounts.
-The basic templates have been customized to fit the app and simplified so that upon registration, username, email and password are required to create an account, to login in only username and password are asked for, and to logout a confirmation of the action is required.
+The basic templates have been customized to fit the app and simplified so that upon registration, a username, email and password are required to create an account, to login in only username and password are asked for, and to log out a confirmation of the action is required.
 - - -
 ### FEATURES TO IMPLEMENT IN THE FUTURE
-- A section in the recipe details page that shows the nutritional values for that specific recipes.
+- A section in the recipe details page that shows the nutritional values for that specific recipe.
-- More recipes filtering options to aid navigation when the browse recipe page or the personal cookbook get populated with a large amount of recipes.
+- More recipe filtering options to aid navigation when the browse recipe page or the personal cookbook gets populated with a large number of recipes.
 - Implementing the password retrieving with Django allAuth
 - Implementing Django allAuth registration/logging in using social network accounts